Mission & Goals of the Social Work Program

 School of Social Work BSW Mission Statement

-The Mission of the WNMU BSW program is to prepare students for culturally competent generalist practice, utilizing a person and environment construct, a global perspective, respect for human diversity, and knowledge based on scientific inquiry, to promote the following:
+The mission of the WNMU BSW program is to prepare students for culturally humble generalist practice through a person-in-environment framework, a global perspective, respect for human diversity, and scientific inquiry.
+The program is committed to fostering social work values and competencies that promote:

-d) the enhancement of the quality of life for all persons.
+- The enhancement of quality of life for all individuals and communities

 Accreditation